Mamena2020/nodemi/README.md

     Enabled or disabled locale or just enabled on certain routes.
   - Mail

-    create mail via cli, and send mail with html, file, or just text.
+    Create mail via cli, and send mail with html, file, or just text.
   - Firebase Cloud Messaging

     Sending push notification from server to client device.